rmello4d/TheSustainableDeveloper/learn_how_to_code.md

 Now, John is smiling at you while he passes running by!

-He started at 0, increased his speed until 10 km/h (running speed!), then after 20 mins he will stop.
+He started at 0 by stepping and increasing his speed progressively until 10 km/h.
+After 20 mins running he will stop.

 This small alegory shows the basic principle of software development.
 We need to tell a story to a computer using a short language and a few 'magical' words.